 - Provide hiding areas.
 Cardboard boxes with holes cut into them are great for hide and seek games.
-Your cat’s favourite games will be the ones that involve you as they will be able to use their instinctive pouncing behaviour and release pent up energy by chasing.
+Your cat may love games that involve you and you can help ensure they have opportunities to perform normal behaviours such as climbing, scratching, pouncing, chasing, stalking and exploring.

-- Provide several scratching post as cats love to scratch to keep their nails in good condition (this also helps to prevent any unwanted scratching of furniture).
-If you have any plants make sure they are safe for cats (check with your vet first if you’re unsure) and be aware that certain common plants, such as lilies, are fatally toxic to cats, so make sure these are not present on your property.
+- Provide several scratching posts as cats love to scratch to keep their nails in good condition and to scent mark (providing scratching posts also helps to direct the scratching behaviour away from places you’d prefer they did not scratch).
+If you have any plants make sure they are safe for cats (check with your vet first if you’re unsure) and be aware that certain common plants, such as lilies, are fatally toxic to cats, so make sure these are not present anywhere in your home or on your property.

 - Cats love to bask in the sun; make sure your cat has a nice sunny spot to lie in and window sills to sit on so they can keep an eye on the outside world and watch scenes outside which provides entertainment for them.

-- Cats are often social animals so we recommend considering having two cats that get along well with each other and can keep each other company while their human owners are out.
-The RSPCA recommends considering purchasing two cats together, e.g. a sibling kitten pair, two kittens of similar age, or any two cats that are known to get along well.
+- Cats can be social animals so we recommend considering having two cats that get along well with each other and can keep each other company while their human owners are out.
+The RSPCA recommends considering adopting two cats together, e.g., a sibling kitten pair, two kittens of similar age, or any two cats that are known to get along well.

-- Contained cats should have a few litter trays available for each cat and these should be kept away from eating and sleeping areas.
-Litter trays must be cleaned regularly to ensure they are not off putting for cats, potentially resulting in cats avoiding using them and urination problems.
+- Contained cats should have at least one litter tray available for each cat plus a spare.
+These should be kept away from eating and sleeping areas and in different areas around the house.
+Litter trays must be cleaned regularly to ensure they are not smelly or dirty which could be off-putting for your cat.
+This could potentially result in cats avoiding using the litter tray and urination problems.

-Provide separate food, water bowls and sleeping areas for each cat.
+- Provide separate food, water bowls and sleeping areas for each cat – following the same rule of thumb as for litter trays – at least one of each of these resources should be available for each cat plus a spare).
 Ensure clean fresh water is available at all times.

 - Research shows that pheromones can help to calm stressed cats.
 If your cat appears stressed, talk to your vet about pheromone sprays or diffusers.

 Despite keeping your cat contained to your property boundary you will still need to have them microchipped and registered with the council so that if they do accidentally get out and become lost they can be reunited with you.
+A collar and external ID is also recommended, just in case your cat escapes.
 We also strongly advise that you have your cat desexed as this will reduce the likelihood of accidental pregnancy, fighting and urine spraying and the desire to roam to find a mate.